pippim/pippim.github.io/index.md

 It's a good idea to set the record limit to 10 or so for your first few trials.

-Review the four subsections below for fine tuning your Stack Exchange to Jekyll Blog Post conversion.
+Review the four subsections below for fine-tuning your Stack Exchange to Jekyll Blog Post conversion.
 They are:

 - Random Record Limit